ShivanS93/100-days-of-code/r1-log.md

 ### R1D95
 Working on Chapter 3 of Hands On Machine Learning.
 Playing around with the MNIST dataset of numbers and creating a binary classifier.
 Day 50 of Data.

+### R1D96
+Working on Chapter 3 of Hands On Machine Learning.
+Learning about Precision and Recall tradeoff with a binary classifier.
+Also, going to finish of Automate the Boring Stuff - Chapter 16.
+Day 51 of Data.